luciana-lab/early-stage-companies-frontend/README.md

+⚠ This repo was merged into the backend in order to deploy on Heroku.
+Please, go to the [Rails frontend](https://github.com/luciana-lab/early-stage-companies-backend) and follow the instructions.

+---

 # Early Stage Companies Contributions
 This is the frontend of the application that the user can view and interact with it.
 Please, also install the [Rails frontend](https://github.com/luciana-lab/early-stage-companies-backend) and follow the installation instruction.